verrazzano/docs/content/en/docs/setup/customizing/ociLoadBalancerIPs.md

 ### Customize the load balancer shape

 At installation, Verrazzano lets you customize the shape and size of the load balancers created.
-OCI offers a flexible load balancer which uses Dynamic Shape:
+Oracle Cloud Infrastructure offers a flexible load balancer which uses Dynamic Shape:
 * 10 Mbps
 * 100 Mbps
 * 400 Mbps